 The Company sees diversity as a success factor enabling the achievement of Nokian Tyres’ strategic goals and business growth.
 In practice, diversity means different factors such as gender, age, nationality, and the complementary expertise of the members, their education and experience in different professional areas and industrial sectors in which the Group mainly operates.
 Leadership experience and personal capacities are also considered.

 The Board shall have no fewer than two representatives from both genders.
 If two candidates are equally qualified, the candidate from the minority gender has priority.
 This goal has been met in the current Board.
 The Board members have significant experience in industry, consumer business and financial management, among other things.
-The status and progress of diversity will be monitored by the Personnel and Remuneration Committee in its self-assessment discussion.
+The status and progress of diversity is monitored by the Shareholders’ Nomination Board.